datapastry/datapastry.github.io/_posts/2019-08-06-you-dont-need-a-data-scientist.md

 HM: “Yes, we use Google Analytics.”

 Me: “Right, so in order to help you understand your sales, a data analyst -- because this is what I feel you really need before you hire a data scientist -- will ideally have all the data about each customer in one place.
+This is surprisingly difficult to do as it involves tracking customers as they proceed from the online world to the offline, and often this can’t be done retroactively."

+HM: "OK..."

-This is surprisingly difficult to do as it involves tracking customers as they proceed from the online world to the offline, and often this can’t be done retroactively.
-So as a first step, you might want to consider migrating to a better CRM that allows you to easily report your sales numbers and will also help to facilitate this online-to-offline tracking.
+Me: "So as a first step, you might want to consider migrating to a better CRM that allows you to easily report your sales numbers and will also help to facilitate this online-to-offline tracking.
 Migrations are always tricky and I’m usually hesitant to recommend them, but clearly it’s hurting your business if you’re not even able to do reporting from your CRM.
 You’ll have to weigh the cost versus benefit of this of course.”

 HM: “Thanks a lot, this all makes sense.
 So if we do proceed with this plan, would you be able to help us with the migration?”